 Michelle is a four-time regional Emmy Award-winning writer, producer, host and actor.
 On the small screen, Michelle hosts a daily entertainment show “Kansas City Live” on KSHB (NBC), where she has interviewed celebrities like Jennifer Lopez, Jason Bateman, Jason Sudekis, Sally Field and Kate Hudson.
-Drawing from her experience in broadcast journalism, she played a television host/reporter in the AMC TV show Halt & Catch Fire, as well as the STARZ TV series Boss, opposite Kelsey Grammer.
+Drawing from her experience in broadcast journalism, she plays a newscaster in Season 5 of the acclaimed NETFLIX series House of Cards, a host in the AMC TV show Halt & Catch Fire and a reporter in the STARZ series Boss, opposite Kelsey Grammer.
 She landed a supporting role in the dark comedy Lucky, which stars Colin Hanks, Ann-Margret and Jeffrey Tambor.
 Michelle's other feature film credits include Vengeance, Last Ounce of Courage, Nailbiter and a lead role in The Profit, directed by Kevin Willmott.

 Michelle co-wrote the feature film Arbor Demon with Director Patrick Rea, starring Fiona Dourif and Jake Busey.
 The thriller had a limited theatrical release in Toronto, Columbus, Portland and Kansas City through Gravitas Ventures.
 The thriller was released on VOD platforms in winter of 2017.
 Arbor Demon premiered at Fright Fest UK, and screened at New York Horror Film Festival, St. Louis International Film Festival, FANTASPORTO in Portugal and Belgium Horror Film Festival.